tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/Activities/11-Stu_Implement_Ether_functions/README.md

 }
 ```

-* Inside this new contract define a variable named `account_one` of type `address` and set it's value to one of your `wallet's addresses` in `ganache`.
+* Inside this new contract define a variable named `account_one` of type `address` and set it's value to one of the `wallet's addresses` that you generated from your mnenonic phrase.
 Then define a second variable named `account_two` of type `address` and set it as another one of your addresses.

 * Now define a function named `withdraw` that will accpet a `uint` named `amount`, and a `payable address` named `recipient`.